 Across what skills?

-As one of the world’s top suppliers of contingent worker management solutions, CXC is perfectly positioned to create, manage and optimise your contingent workforce strategy.
-With operations in more than 50 countries across 5 continents decades of experience, we can assist with every aspect of your program.
+As one of the world’s top suppliers of contingent worker management solutions, CXC is perfectly positioned to optimise all elements of your contingent workforce strategy.
+With operations in more than 50 countries across 5 continents, and with decades of experience, we can assist with every aspect of your program.